philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 Whether these downsides trump the downsides of not actually having privacy is hard to say and depends on the situation.
 Based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.

-In any case, we can do better than this.
+In any case, we can do better.

 ## What Does a Good Solution Look Like?

 Before looking at other solutions to this issue, I think it would be helpful to define what a good solution is.
 What are the goals we're trying to achieve?
-If we can clearly define our goals then we can measure any solution against how close it gets to the ideal.
+If we can clearly define some goals then we can measure any solution against how close it gets to the ideal.

 This is my personal list of must-haves before I'd consider using a new privacy technique in a real project: